mmower/moneo/README.md

 ## Motivation

-Moneo exists for four reasons
+Moneo exists for four reasons:

 * I was using existing Mustache libraries however they were either not well maintained, not Objective-C friendly, or both.
 * Mustache contains a number of features that did not make sense in my context and created possible edge-cases I didn't want to have to deal with.
 * I needed to know what expressions are being used in a template and none of the Mustache processors provided easy access to that meaning I was going to have to hack them or write my own parser to pull that info out.
 * I'm rendering a lot of smallish templates very often, I need it as fast as possible.
-Moneo uses a Ragel generated parser and does its best to reduce templates into a fast form for rendering (in the future we might explore other representations and even using the `tcc` library to dynamically generate rendering functions).
+Moneo uses a [Ragel](http://www.colm.net/open-source/ragel/) generated parser and does its best to reduce templates into a fast form for rendering.
+At the moment this means transforming into blocks that append to an NSMutableString.
+Peformance is reasonably dependent on cost of keypath evaluation and calls to -appendString.
+In the future we might explore other representations and perhaps using something like the [tcc](https://bellard.org/tcc/) library to dynamically generate rendering functions.

 ## Important

-Moneo is very much a work in progress.
-It's on Github because I wanted to check that I could include it in my app, Mentat, using Carthage.
-Template parsing is mostly complete but rendering is currently implemented using an AST walk and keypath evaluation is kind of hazy.
+Moneo is a work in progress.
+It's essentially feature complete but implemented to a level that supports my forthcoming app, Mentat.
+YMMV.

 ## Installation

-I use Carthage and Moneo should be very simple to install by adding to your Cartfile and using `cathage update`.
+I use Carthage and Moneo should be very simple to install by adding the repo to your `Cartfile` and using `cathage update`.
 I'm building on macOS I've no reason to suppose the the current version of Moneo wouldn't work on iOS but I haven't tried it.

 ## Usage